Why You Should Visit

 Spring Green Preserve harbors some of Wisconsin's rarest plant communities, including sand prairie, dry bluff prairie, and black oak barrens.
 Due to changes in land use, all of these communities, which once covered thousands of acres across the state, have almost completely disappeared.

 This preserve began as part of a 480-acre joint management agreement between The Nature Conservancy, the Head Foundation, the Wisconsin Natural Areas Preservation Council, and local landowners.
 The Conservancy acquired its first parcel of land at Spring Green Preserve in 1971.
-As of July 20, 2012, the Conservancy owns and manages over 1,111 acres.
+The Conservancy owns and manages over 1,111 acres.

 Two primary types of land management activities occur here: